The Centers for Disease Control and Prevention (CDC) is soliciting

-The BSC, NIOSH consists of 15 experts in fields related to
+The BSC, NCEH/ATSDR consists of 16 experts knowledgeable in the

-Secretary of the U.S. Department of Health and Human Services (HHS).
+selected by the Secretary of the U.S. Department of Health and Human

 Nominations are being sought for individuals who have expertise and